jogengnagel/Seminararbeit/src/chapters/3_Methodology_of_Comparison.typ

 = Methodology of Comparison

-This chapter defines the framework for comparing metric collection and visualization tools for cloud-based applications.
+This chapter defines the framework for comparing metric collection tools, while considering visualization as part of the tools integration.
 It outlines the *goal*, *scope*, *context*, *selection rationale*, *comparison criteria*, and the *valuation approach*.

 == Goal & Delimitation
 *Goal:*
-To compare tools that focus on *metric collection and visualization* in cloud-native environments, with emphasis on scalability, performance, and integration.
+To compare tools that focus on *metric collection* in cloud-native environments with emphasis on scalability, performance, and integration.

-*Delimitation:*
+*Scope & Delimitation:*
-- The comparison will mainly consider tools for *metric monitoring*, allowing a clear comparison of tools.
+The comparison will mainly consider tools for *metric monitoring*.
+This allows a clear comparison of tools.
-- For a possible integration into observability platforms, tools will be examined for their support of *logs* and *traces* or their compatability with the *OpenTelemetry* standart
-- Visualization tools (e.g., Grafana) are included only as part of integration aspects, not as standalone comparison subjects.

-== Why These Tools?
-TODO: Toolcontext
-Many Different Monitoring Solutuions for different Scenarios.
-Fully commercial products tailored to specific cloud providers, flexible open source tools vendor-agnostic compatibility.
+The primary focus will lay on metric collecting and storage tools, whereas visualization tools are not evaluated as standalone slutions, but considered for the tools integration capabilities.
+The tools will also be assessed for their compatibility with *logs*, *traces*, and *OpenTelemetry* standards.
+The comparison excludes fully integrated commercial observability platforms that are tailored to specific cloud-providers as they often create vendor-lockin.
+The emphasis will remain on flexible metric-centric solutions that build the foundation for complex cloud-monitoring.

+== Tool Selection Rationale
-The selected tools represent widely used solutions for metric collection and storage:
+The selected tools represent widely used metric collection and storage systems in both modern and established systems.
+They are mostly open-source and vary in architecure and integration-models making them suitable for comparative analysis:

 - *Prometheus* – Cloud-native standard for metrics and alerting.
-- *InfluxDB* – Specialized time-series database with strong query capabilities.
+- *InfluxDB* – Time-series database with strong query capabilities.
-- *Graphite* – Classic metric storage system, still relevant for legacy and simple setups.
+- *Graphite* – Established metric storage system for legacy and simple setups.
 - *VictoriaMetrics* – High-performance, Prometheus-compatible alternative.

-These tools differ in *architecture*, *data model*, and *integration capabilities*, making them suitable for comparative analysis.

 == Comparison Criteria
-The following criteria are used to evaluate each tool:
-Why?
+The evaluation of the tools is based on the following dimensions:
+The criteria are selected to reflect the *technical capabililties*, *operational complexity* and *ecosystem integration* of the tools ensuring a complete evaluation of their respective strengths and weaknesses.

-- *Architecture & Data Model*
+*Architecture & Data Model*
-  (Pull vs. Push, label-based vs. hierarchical, TSDB vs. cluster design)
+The underlying architecture determines how metrics are ingested, stored, and queried.
+Pull vs. Push models affect scalability and network overhead, Label-based vs. hierarchical models influence flexibility in metric organization and TSDB design impacts retention and query performance.

-- *Scalability & Performance*
+*Scalability & Performance*
-  (Cardinality handling, retention, high availability, scrape rate, real-time capability)
+Cloud-native environments often involve high cardinality and dynamic workloads.
+The Ability to handle millions of time-series data efficiently, scale horizontally and options to cluster for large deployments are often essential to ensure performance under high scrape rates and real-time requirements.

-- *Query Functionality*
+*Query Functionality*
-  (PromQL, Flux, Graphite functions, compatibility with Prometheus ecosystem)
+Advanced queries with either *Real-time Streaming* or *Batch Processing* capabililties enable deep insights and custom dashboards.

-- *Integration*
+*Integration*
-  (Grafana support, Kubernetes, OpenTelemetry/OTLP, exporters and collectors)
+Tools often need work together, integration with standarts like OpenTelemetry and visualization platforms like Grafana is critical for cloud-based monitoring solutions.

-- *Operation & Cost*
+*Operation & Cost*
-  (Resource footprint, setup complexity, licensing, cloud/on-prem options)
-- *Setup Complexity*
-  (Ease of deployment, configuration overhead)
-- *Support for Observability Extensions*
-  (Logs, Traces, Spans)
-- *Scenarios*
-  (systems)
+Operational overhead and licensing cost affect adoption of monitroing tools.
+It is important to maintain efficiency a small resource footprint.
+The complexity of setup and maintance aswell as the licensing-model are also a big cost factor.

+*Use Case Scenarios*
+Different tools excel in different contexts like microservices, legacy systems or hybrid environments.

 == Valuation Approach
-The evaluation combines *qualitative analysis* and a *weighted scoring model*:
+The evaluation combines *qualitative analysis* and a *weighted scoring model* to ensure transparacy and reproducability.
-- Tools are rated on a *scale (e.g., 0–5)* per criterion.
-- Weighted scores are aggregated into a *decision matrix*.
-- Results are discussed in terms of *strengths, weaknesses, and trade-offs*.

-=== Grafana
-Grafana Bsp Visualisierungslayer (und Alerting ...).
-Warum hier und in Kapitel3 erwaehnen?
-Welche Rolle soll es spielen?
-Transforming all the data into human readable graphs and stuff Grafana is a *visualization-tool / observability-platform* that querys data from different sources (e.g. prometheus, InfluxDB) and represents it in dashboards.

-*Functonality:*
-- Flexible visualization
-- Alerting
-- Integration of different data-sources
-@grafana
+The qualitative analysis contains a discussion of each tool's strengths, weaknesses and considerations of architectural trade-offs.
+The weighted scoring assigns each criterion a weight based on its importance in cloud-native monitoring (e.g., scalability > setup complexity).
+The tools are rated on a scale (0-5) per criterion.
+The weighted scores are aggregated into a decision matrix for visual comparison.
+This matrix higlights relative strenghts, identifies trade-offs and supports recommendations for different scenarios.

 #pagebreak()